top of page

 We crate at night by letting our dogs know it's time to go "night, night".
 Our dogs will get in their crate upon hearing that phrase.

 You should expect to wake & take your pup out to potty when they whine.
 Doggie bedtime at our house is no earlier than 9 PM.
-Your brand new pup may wake anywhere from 3-5 AM needing to potty for the first couple of nights in their new home.
+Your brand new pup may wake anywhere from 3 to 5 AM needing to potty for the first couple of nights in their new home.
 You can help yourself by trying not to crate too early & getting a potty break in immediately before bedtime.
-As time goes by your pup will be able to hold their potty longer.
+As time goes by, your pup will hold their potty longer.

-If you ignore your pups need to potty during the night, he/she will potty in the crate.
-Your pup will learn to not be bothered with a dirty crate.
-Lets avoid that!
+If you ignore your pup's need to potty during the night, he/she will potty in the crate.
+Your pup will learn not to be bothered with having a dirty crate.
+Let's avoid that!

 Crate